The fishing town of Fisterra (Finisterre in Spanish) is located on the Atlantic Coast of Galicia, some 100km away from Santiago de Compostela.

 Since then, many pilgrims have walked this last stretch of the Camino after reaching Santiago.

-Pilgrims often burn some of their clothes or walking shoes at Cape Fisterra, overlooking the Atlantic, almost as a ritual of purification or just as a symbolic end to their long journey.
-Although this practice has attracted many critics in recent times, for its obvious environmental risks.
+Pilgrims used to burn some of their clothes or walking shoes at Cape Fisterra, overlooking the Atlantic, almost as a ritual of purification or just as a symbolic end to their long journey.
+However, this is not a very respectful practice and the local authorities have banned it.
+A swim in the ocean is a much better and more respectful celebration of your Camino.

 But the Romans weren’t the only ones to be captivated by Fisterra’s privileged location over the Atlantic and its magical sunsets (the sinking sun).